mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 #### General Guides:
 - No any staple Trap card
-- No any staple hand trap
 - Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
-- Use 2 or 3 card copies in deck
-- Not a Xyz or Ritual focus deck
+- Not use any Egyptian God cards
 - Can search or summon from deck
+- Preferably has backrow removal
+- Preferably has draw power support
-- Can use cards in graveyard/banish
+- Preferably can re-use cards in GY
+- One copy card must be in archetype
 - Can be combination of 2 archetypes
+- Not use Ritual or Xyz boss monsters
-- Boss Monsters must be in archetype
+- Boss monsters must part of archetype
 - Extra Deck cards may not in archetype
-- Limited or 1 copy must be in archetype
-- Extra Deck Summon type: Fusion, Synchro
+- Normal, Effect, Ritual, Fusion, Synchro
 - Deck Consistency is the highest priority
 - Foil Order: Basic-Glossy-Legend-Prismatic